Griffin Conine: Amateur career

-Conine attended Pine Crest High School in Fort Lauderdale, Florida.
+Conine attended Pine Crest School in Fort Lauderdale, Florida.
 In his senior season, he recorded a .341 batting average with eight home runs and 27 runs batted in (RBI).
-He was selected in the 31st round of the 2015 Major League Baseball draft by the Miami Marlins, but did not sign, and attended Duke University.
+He was selected in the 31st round of the 2015 Major League Baseball draft by the Miami Marlins, but did not sign, and attended Duke University in Durham, North Carolina.
 In his first season for the Blue Devils, Conine appeared in 35 games and hit .205 with six RBI.
 As a sophomore, he batted .298 with 13 home runs and 56 RBI.
-He became the first Blue Devil to total 50-plus RBI in a season since Nate Freiman (62) in 2009, and with 13 home runs, was the first Duke player with 10 or more in a season since Jake Lemmerman (10) in 2010.
+He became the first Blue Devil to have 50-plus RBI in a season since Nate Freiman (62) in 2009, and with 13 home runs, was the first Duke player with 10 or more in a season since Jake Lemmerman (10) in 2010.
 In his third and final season with Duke, Conine played in 63 games and hit .286 with 18 home runs and 52 RBI.
 In 2017, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League, and was named a league all-star and the league's Outstanding Pro Prospect.

 Professional career

 Toronto Blue Jays

 Conine was drafted by the Toronto Blue Jays in the second round, with the 52nd overall selection, of the 2018 Major League Baseball draft, and signed on June 20 for a $1.35 million signing bonus.
-He was assigned to the Rookie-level Gulf Coast Blue Jays and appeared in two games before being promoted to the Low–A Vancouver Canadians.
+He was assigned to the rookie-level Gulf Coast Blue Jays and appeared in two games before being promoted to the Low–A Vancouver Canadians.
 Conine finished the season with a .243 batting average, seven home runs, and 33 RBI in 57 games.

 On November 19, 2018, Conine was suspended for 50 games after testing positive for a banned stimulant.
-He spent the 2019 season with the Single–A Lansing Lugnuts, slashing .283/.371/.576 with 22 home runs and 64 RBI over 80 games.
+He spent the 2019 season with the Single–A Lansing Lugnuts, going.283/.371/.576 with 22 home runs and 64 RBI over 80 games.